-The first algorithm we want you to evaluate is the simple technique of reducing the number of brightness values used to encode the image as you did in the "Quantizer" you implemented during lab 7.
-Pixels that had different but similar values in the original image will be represented by a single value after this transformation is applied.
+The first algorithm we want you to evaluate is the simple technique of reducing the range of brightness values used to encode the image by dividing all of the brightness values by a fixed constant.
+Because integer division will be used to do this range reduction, pixels that had different but similar values in the original image will be represented by a single value after this transformation is applied.
 This does not actually change the shape of the histogram associated with an image, but by reducing the number of distinct values used, it makes it possible to encode the values with fewer bits.
-On the other hand, given the reduced number of brightness values used, it is not possible to restore the original image exactly.
-As long as the number of brightness values used in the transformed image is not too small, however, the transformed image will be a close approximation of the original image.
+On the other hand, given the reduced brightness values, it is not possible to restore the original image exactly.
+As long as the value used to divide the pixel values is not too large, however, multiplying all of the values in the transformed image will produce a close approximation of the original image.
 Such a transformation is said to be lossy.
 By contrast, the block differencing simplification described in our introduction is said to be lossless.

-We will not actually make you implement this transformation again.
+We will not actually make you implement this transformation.
 Instead we will provide you with a completed implementation in a starter project for the lab.
 We include this simplification for two reasons.
-First, when you are collecting data on the simplification schemes you implement, it can serve as a base-line.
-Second, just as we had you implement the Quantizer class by extending your ImageFilter class in labs 7 and 8, in this week's lab, you will implement simplification schemes by extending an ImageSimplifier class provided in the starter project.
-The implementation of RangeSimplifier included in the starter project will serve as an examples of how you should define your simplifiers by extending ImageSimplifier.
+First, when you are collecting data on the simplification schemes you implement, it can serve as a baseline.
+Second, just as we had you implement filters by extending an ImageFilter class last week, in this week's lab, you will implement simplification schemes by extending an ImageSimplifier class provided in the starter project.
+The two implementations of range reduction included in the starter project will serve as an examples of how you should define your simplifiers by extendend ImageSimplifier.